jerinphilip/toy-mlir/README.md

 The shell-scripts above assume the LLVM source is at `$HOME/code/llvm-project`.
 You may look within the scripts and adapt for your use-case accordingly.

+### License

+Modifications and additions in this repo are licensed [MIT](./LICENSE).
+The original toy-mlir example code is a derivative of LLVM code, which is under [Apache with LLVM exceptions](./LICENSE.apache-llvm-exceptions.txt).